dresden-elektronik/deconz-rest-plugin/README.md

 Software requirements
 ---------------------
-* Raspbian Jessie or Stretch with Qt5
+* Raspbian Jessie or Raspbian Stretch with Qt5

 **Important** The serial port must be configured as follows to allow communication with the RaspBee.